gretel/dynamo-autoscale/README.md

 - Revamped logging (syntactically, semantically, and using `Yell` on `mono_logger`)
 - Can be installed and used without any superuser privileges
 - Supports EC2 region 'eu-central-1'
-- Works on Ruby 2.1 (tested using 2.1.5 as on AMI)
+- Works on Ruby 2 and up (tested using 2.1.5 as on AMI)
 - Tests migrated to RSpec 3
 - Fixed some logic glitches (nothing major though)
 - Improved robustness (added sanity checks, exception handling)